 Data cleaning is a process done before the analysis begins, and is an integral part of maintaining dataset integrity along with concise and focused analysis.
 The process requires identifying irrelevant and repeat data and understanding how to replace, improve, or delete these records.
 When practicing data cleaning, look out for information-rich datasets that offer multiple filtering options of what data to use or not.

 Equally important to the data itself is the ability for analysts to communicate findings–after all, these conclusions are what influence business decisions.
 When launching a new product or service, conclusions from data drive strategies around UI/UX Design, pricing models, and growth marketing spend.
 Data visualization is an important part of making these kinds of choices and involves creating visual assets that can represent any patterns or trends such as charts, graphs, or maps.
+Whether you’re a data analyst or a data scientist, having a strong understanding of data visualization is essential in making your goals visible to your team.

 Machine Learning Analysis

-Machine learning is a key concept to working with data so that systems can gain the ability to improve themselves and learn in real-time.
+Machine learning (a subset of data science) is a key concept to working with data so that systems can gain the ability to improve themselves and learn in real-time.
 Datasets that are well-equipped for ML analysis will always have a large number of data points: this is because you’ll need to make up a training data set to train your algorithm as well as a test set to evaluate the success.
 The dataset you choose should be carefully curated and diverse to ensure unique findings and the opportunity to extend the system’s knowledge.
 The most successful ML data projects should be dynamic and long-term, as well as frequently updated.

 How to Find the Perfect Data Set in 5 Steps